Kaustubhpaul18/Kaustubhpaul18/README.md

-- 👋 Hi, I’m @Kaustubhpaul18
+- 👋 Hi, I’m KAUSTUBH PAUL
 - 👀 I’m interested in coding and tech events...
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me cloud

 <!---
 Kaustubhpaul18/Kaustubhpaul18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.